-Utilizing industry best practices, a Spotlight or Mega game is a game that typically has a larger than normal print run with an increased prize payout.
+Utilizing industry best practices, a Spotlight game is a game that typically has a larger than normal print run with an increased prize payout.
 The larger quantity and increased payout allow for the creation of many "call-out" features on the front of the ticket that are appealing to players.
 The Texas Lottery successfully launched its first Spotlight game in FY 2009 at the \$20 price point.
-The agency introduced the first \$10 spotlight game in FY 2012 and was alternating the introduction of \$20 and \$10 Spotlight games each fiscal year.
-The agency last introduced a \$20 Spotlight game in May 2017 and is now focused on rotational games (typical print run games that are introduced regularly throughout the year) at this price point.
-The smaller print production runs for \$20 rotational games are yielding better sales results and their product life cycle is far shorter than a Spotlight game, allowing for more frequent game introductions.
+The agency introduced the first \$10 Spotlight game in FY 2012 and was alternating the introduction of \$20 and \$10 Spotlight games each fiscal year.
+The agency last introduced a \$20 Spotlight game in May 2017 and has been more focused on rotational games (typical print run games that are introduced regularly throughout the year) at this price point.
+The smaller print production runs for \$20 rotational games have been yielding better sales results and their product life cycle is far shorter than a Spotlight game, allowing for more frequent game introductions.

 In FY 2018 the \$30 price point was re-introduced after being out of market since 2007 and the game was produced as a Spotlight game. \$750 Million Winner's Circle was introduced with over \$750 million in total prizes and 12 top prizes of \$3 million.
-This \$30 Spotlight game was ranked as the fourth bestselling game in both FY 2018 and FY 2019.
-The most recent Spotlight game, \$200 Million Cash Explosion®, was launched in September 2018 at the \$10 price point and ended FY 2019 ranked as the seventh bestselling game.
-The agency will continue to evaluate the benefits of Spotlight games vs. rotational games throughout FY 2020 - FY 2021 and will produce games accordingly.
+This \$30 Spotlight game was ranked as the fourth bestselling game in both FY 2018 and FY 2019 and the eleventh bestselling game in FY 2020.
+The most recent Spotlight game, \$200 Million Cash Explosion, was launched in September 2019 at the \$10 price point and ended FY 2020 ranked as the tenth bestselling game.
+These sales results illustrate that these games have long-lasting appeal with players and are top performers.
+The agency will continue to evaluate the benefits of Spotlight games vs. rotational games throughout FY 2021 - 2022 and will produce games accordingly to drive revenue results.